 - Cash-out refinances aren’t allowed.
 You can’t take out cash in excess of $500.
 Any cash that is taken out is only for minor adjustments at closing.

-- Refinancing must result in a “net tangible benefit” to the borrower.
-By refinancing, the FHA is looking for you to reduce your loan term, lower your mortgage rate or both.
+- Refinancing must result in a “net tangible benefit” to the borrower that results in a 0.5 percentage point reduction in the combined interest rate and mortgage insurance premium (MIP).
+By refinancing, the FHA is looking for you to reduce your loan term, lower your mortgage rate, or both.

 FHA streamline eligibility guidelines

 The FHA streamline refinance program has more relaxed lending guidelines than traditional refinances when it comes to appraisals, credit checks and income verification.
 Yet it still imposes a number of eligibility requirements for borrowers.

 Requirements vary by lender, but here are the minimum standard guidelines for FHA streamlines set forth by the FHA: